 Empower the poor

-Child Rescue is helping to empower the poor and destitute, especially in rural areas where extreme poverty exists.
+Child Rescue helps empower the poor and destitute, especially in rural areas where extreme poverty exists.
 We believe in offering them a hand up, not a handout.
 In other words, our goal is to teach them to become self-supportive over time through our many self-sustaining projects.
 These programs help families earn a good, stable income and offer them much better options other than illegal drugs or sex trafficking.

-Some of our self-sustaining projects include…
+Some of our self-sustaining projects include:

-- Pig Breeding
+- Pig breeding

-Child Rescue provides the initial seed and supplies needed to help a family or group of families grow an agricultural crop or certain types of plants designed for harvesting.
+Child Rescue provides the initial seed and supplies needed to help a family, or group of families, grow an agricultural crop or certain types of plants designed for harvesting.
 At the end of each growing cycle, the family or families split the profits from their harvest.
 Then, they pay Child Rescue back for the initial investment we put in the project.

-- Fish Breeding
+- Fish breeding